Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/HardCoded/HardCoded.rst

 Of the two random number generator options, only the Mersenne-Twister has configureable options.

 .. warning::
-    These options are not designed to be configureable by a typical user.
+    These options are not designed to be configurable by a typical user.
     We strongly discourage altering these options unless you are familiar with the Mersenne-Twister algorithm, and the implications of changing these options.

     This is especially true due to MPCD's dependence on random number generation.